json-schema-org/blog/pages/posts/hyperborea.md

             items: { type: number }
 ```

-That's where custom keywords enter the picture. `ajv` allows us to
+That's where custom keywords enter the picture.
+AJV allows us to
 augment the JSON Schema vocabulary with new keywords.

 There is a few ways to define that custom keyword.
 The one I opted for